-This course will involve the discovery, student and practical applications of different relationships in the real number system including linear functions, absolute value functions and quadratic functions.
+This course will involve the discovery, student, and practical applications of different relationships in the real number system including linear functions, absolute value functions, and quadratic functions.
 Computer problem solving and applications will be explored.
 Some work with spreadsheets and computer graphing using realistic data sets will be incorporated.
 Students will increase their usage of the graphing calculator to graph functions (mathematical relationships).
-This is a college prep course.
 A graphing calculator is strongly recommended.

-\ Geometry (Course #540)
+Geometry (Course #540)

-Prerequisites: Algebra I (Students wanting to enroll in both Geometry and Algebra II at the same time must have instructor's approval.)
+Prerequisites: Algebra I (Students wanting to enroll in both Geometry and Algebra II at the same time must have the instructor's approval.)